 Switch off, and reselect the System Calibration menu again, and reset the SWR Trip to a suitable value.
+The High SWR alarm is always enabled.

 Overcurrent Trip

 This allows you to enable or disable this alarm.
 If the alarm is disabled, then the following page will be skipped, although its settings will be retained, and can be adjusted if the alarm is re-enabled.